mcaliman/mcaliman.github.io/_posts/en/java/2005-01-02-java-methods.md

 * A method with return must always return a value.
 If it is not necessary to return any value, you can use the keyword `void`.
 * A static method can be called without creating an object of the class in which it is defined.
-* A dynamic method can only be called after creating an object of the class in which it is defined.
+* An instance method can only be called after creating an object of the class in which it is defined.